ierolsen/Trex-Game-with-CNN/README.md

     im = Image.frombytes("RGB", img.size, img.rgb)
     im.save(f"data/img/{key}_{record_id}_{i}.png")
 ```
-After this record function, I need to define an other function for exit.
-When I want to exit in recording, I will press "esc" and then exit function will be called.
+After this record function, I need to define an other function for the exit.
+When I want to exit in recording, I will press "esc" and then the exit function will be called.
 For that:
 ```python
 is_exit = False